OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal

 This document details how to create an expanding card effect using only CSS.
-The card expands smoothly on hover, revealing additional content underneath.
-We'll use plain CSS for this example, showcasing the power of CSS transitions and transformations.
+This effect subtly reveals content upon hover, adding a touch of elegance to your website's design.
+We'll be using standard CSS3 properties, making it compatible across a wide range of browsers.

 **Description of the Styling:**

-The card uses a simple layout with a main container holding an image and some header text.
-On hover, the card expands vertically, revealing hidden content (a paragraph in this case).
-A subtle shadow effect is added to enhance the visual appeal.
-The transition property creates a smooth animation for the expansion.
+The card will initially display a compact summary.
+On hover, the card expands vertically to reveal additional content hidden beneath.
+A smooth transition effect is employed to ensure a pleasing user experience.
+We'll achieve this using the `transition` property alongside `max-height` and `transform`.

 **Full Code:**